 Sesha once again acted superior and said this was nothing, they had to abandon a trek in Manali (student days, I was not into trekking then) because of excessive snow that came down at night.

 After walking ahead for a while we found the snow on the road too much and we decided to turn back.
 Finally, the road started going downhill!

-I laughed my head off; he had dragged me all the day in rain (it was raining moderately all the day through this walk) without even asking me if this was what I wanted to do!
+I laughed my head off; he had dragged me all day in the rain (it was raining moderately all day through this walk) without even asking me if this was what I wanted to do!

 Like A Flat-Screen TV